-The famed building is a collaboration of architectural masters Richard Rogers, Renzo Pianoand and Gianfranco Franchini.
-The honor of designing Centre Pampidou was granted to the team as a result of an architectural design competition held in 1971 which comprised of almost 600 entries.
-The design of the building clearly reflects what high-tech architecture means, and National Geographic described the reaction to the structure as ‘’love at second sight.’’
+The famed building is a collaboration of architectural masters Richard Rogers, Renzo Piano, and Gianfranco Franchini.
+The honor of designing Centre Pompidou was granted to the team as a result of an architectural design competition held in 1971 which comprised of almost 600 entries.
+The design of the building reflects what high-tech architecture means, and National Geographic described the reaction to the structure as ‘’love at second sight.’’

-The entirety of Centre Pampidou is dedicated to art and culture.
+The entirety of Centre Pompidou is dedicated to art and culture.
 All the six floors of the building are employed for exhibits and expositions of classic and priceless art pieces.
-In fact, it is in Centre Pampidou where the largest contemporary and modern art museum in Europe is seen.
+It is in Centre Pompidou where the largest contemporary and modern art museum in Europe is seen.
 Its more than 7,000 displays of art pieces include the ones that are considered to be the world’s greatest artworks.